Some say you should go big and wide, others say go focused and deep. Which marketing strategy is right for your business?

 (II) Once decided on which path to take, whether that’s a quantitative or a qualitative approach (or a mix of both), you must commit to your strategy 100% and be prepared to do what it takes to outperform your competitors.

-We rarely know which strategy will prevail, however, we do know that short-sightedness and mediocre execution will hurt your business goals way more than choosing a path that’s slightly longer than the other.
+We rarely know which strategy will prevail, however, but we do know that short-sightedness and spreading yourself too thin will hurt your business goals way more than choosing a path that’s slightly longer than the other.

 Never miss a Doctor Spin article again?